MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/home.md

 This schedule is just temporary and may be changed during the development of this course.
 :::

 This course has 8 weeks in total.
 Among them, weeks 4 and 8 will be used for mid-term and final exams.
-Except weeks 4 and 8, each week has two lectures (hoorcollege) and a practical session (werkcollege).
+Except weeks 4 and 8, each week has two lectures (hoorcollege) and a work session (werkcollege).
 Week 4 has only one lecture for discussing the mid-term exam (no practical sessions).
 Week 8 only has the final exam (no lectures nor practical sessions).
 Below is the outline of weekly activities:

 - Week 1
   - Lecture 1: Introduce the course and explain why data science is important using examples